 For example, a student can take both MATH 167 and ECON 106G for credit, but only one game theory course can be used to complete the major requirement.
 Credit for nonmath courses will not be automatically applied towards the mathematics major requirements.
-Students must file a petition with the Mathematics Department to receive credit.
+Students must petition with the Mathematics Department to receive credit by sending an email to ugrad@math.ucla.edu.

 The Mathematics Department is not endorsing enrollment in non-math courses to fulfill major requirements.
-If you are interested in taking a course offered by a different department, you may be held to any enrollment restrictions enforced by the department that offers the course.
+If you are interested in taking a course offered by a different department, you may be held to the enrollment restrictions enforced by the department that offers the course.